Editor’s Note: This article was last updated on March 26, 2019

 That’s why your security policy should include decommissioning, whether you’re operating a large data center, or the server closet at a branch office.
 The decommissioning process should be rigorous.
 If you’re involved in a data center decommissioning project, take a look at this checklist from Exit Technologies to get a handle on the various assets you need to evaluate.

 It’s possible to recoup some value by disposing of IT assets.
 But IT asset disposition is not something that should be done carelessly.
 Data needs to be completely wiped to ensure that no proprietary or customer data can be exposed and exploited.
 Your company may be subject to regulations governing the disposal of electronics components.
 You may need to maintain a chain of custody to limit future liability.
 Check out some common mistakes to avoid.
+If you are upgrading your computers in bulk then read our Blog: The 4 Best Places to Sell Computers.

 Have something to add?
 Let us know your thoughts in the comments below!